“Look at all this junk. What should we do with it?”

 Evolution may indeed be the key – the only way out.
 If we were to evolve into Homo terramondus (that’s my made-up species, which means, “Earth-Loving Man”) we would be fine, because – by definition – we would care for the Earth that sustains us, the Earth of which we are a part.
 Our care for the ecosphere would take precedence, just as the lord almighty dollar rules Homo economicus.

 Another cold, hard fact: We don’t care for the earth first.
-And don’t say you do if don’t think of your discards as resources.
-Don’t say you care about the earth first if you aren’t sickened every time you throw a banana peel in the trash can.
+And don’t say you do if you think of your discards as trash (they're not, they're resources).
+Don’t say you care about the earth first if you are NOT sickened every time you throw a banana peel in the trash can.
 My friends and family mock me when I speak of such evolution – as if our evolution has ceased.
 We are what we are.
 “It’s human nature,” they say.
 As if THIS is our destiny; THIS is all there is – the pinnacle.
 Our evolution has stopped.
 Just like the people of the Dark Ages thought, “This is IT.”
 The post-World War II American Dream, with the white picket fences and chickens in every pot.
 That was IT, our destiny.
 We haven’t stopped evolving, and if we’re to see the 22nd, 23rd and 24th Centuries we’d better hope we continue.

 We didn’t know we were in the Renaissance WHILE we were in the Renaissance.
 That’s not possible.
 Do we still teach that the world is flat, that the sun revolves around the earth, that birds fly to the moon in the winter, and that maggots spontaneously create in the presence of meat?
 No. So why do we continue to teach farming in monocultures with petroleum fertilizers and pesticides?
 Why do still accept that throwing things “away” is OK?
 Why do we insist that divesting from unsustainable energy sources (black rocks and black goo) is something that only crazy people do?
 Why do we allow women to vote?
 Why aren’t there “Whites Only” signs in Alabama cafes?
 Why isn’t same-sex marriage illegal everywhere?
 Because we change.
 We evolve.
 We will never stop evolving.
 Pull tabs coming off of tin cans and being thrown on the ground was never a good idea, but we did it.
 Plastic bottles with screw-off tops that are not leashed to the bottle is also a bad idea that will one day be changed.
 Planned obsolescence is also a bad idea whose time is up.
 My microwave was rendered useless recently because a piece of plastic broke inside the door mechanism (check it out: http://youtu.be/UnAFLjNaW9I).
 Resource management and a circular economy will and must take the place of landfill hoarding and the linear materials flow that perpetuates it.